 Many of these victims have pre-existing conditions.
 So, nursing home fall injuries are usually quite severe.
 That pre-existing condition could be an old injury, like a bad knee, or a current chronic condition, like arthritis.

-Even if the victim had a pre-existing condition, nursing home accident attorneys can use the eggshell skull rule to obtain maximum compensation for victims.
+Even if the victim had a pre-existing condition, nursing home accident attorneys can use the eggshell skull rule to seek compensation for victims.
 The eggshell skull rule basically says that tortfeasors (negligent actors) take victims as they find them.

 Damages in a fall injury case usually include compensation for economic losses, such as medical bills, and non-economic losses, such as pain and suffering.

 As mentioned, the elderly population is growing at an unheard-of rate.
 By 2035, the Census Bureau estimates that the over 65 population will exceed the under 18 population.
 This shift has drastic implications for society in general and for nursing home fall claims in particular.
 Elderly population growth, and the nursing home industry’s efforts to cash in on this growth, are directly and indirectly responsible for most nursing home falls.

 To create extra space, many long-term care facilities are almost always under construction.
 Different Medicaid reimbursement policies fuel this physical growth.
 In the late 1990s, as part of some sweeping welfare reforms, Medicaid lowered its reimbursement rates and also changed the way it pays providers.
 So, the only way nursing homes make money is to take in as many residents as possible.